akhilman/tinkerbox/README.md

 # Tinkerbox

-Tinkerbox is a tool to manage interactive podman containers for experements and development.
+Tinkerbox is a tool to manage interactive podman containers for experiments and development.

 It is like toolbox and distrobox, but does not share directories with host.